SulgX/PSI_Tracker/README.md

 ```

 ### Resume previous scan
 Progress is saved in `scan_progress.json`.
 Just run again with the same `--list` or `--range` – it will automatically resume.
-Use `--retest` to ignore the checkpoint, `--clean` to reset.

 ```bash
 python psi_tracker.py --list proxies.txt
 ```